noaa-onms/cinms/modals/_captions.md

 ## Table App.F.15.2.

 A table showing trends in four indicators of [biodiversity](https://marinebon.org/cinms/glossary) as they relate to the Southern California Bight, the area around Channel Islands National Marine Sanctuary, and in the Sanctuary itself.
-Data source: [NMFS NWFSC](https://www.nwfsc.noaa.gov/); Table: NOAA
+Data source: [NMFS NWFSC](https://www.nwfsc.noaa.gov/); Table credit: NOAA.

 ### Details